 - Drug Screens – Use a physical specimen from the candidate (hair, urine, etc.) to determine past drug or alcohol use.
 Employers use drug screens to prevent industrial accidents, work-related injuries, and excessive absenteeism.

-If you would like more information about any of the above assessments, please contact Remote Resource today.
+If you would like more information about any of the above assessments, contact Remote Resource Now